Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 ### Ticket scans

 First we can build a simple function to help us build a parabola.
-This function builds a parabola that has an x intercept at x = 1 and x = 300.
+This function builds a parabola that has an x intercept at `x = 1` and `x = 300`.
 These points will refer to the number of observations that we will make in Chapter \@ref(chapter10).
 All we are doing is building a quadratic function that spits out a y value for a value of x.
 This function takes the familiar form of a quadratic function:

 \begin{equation}
 \ {f(x)} = {ax^2} + {bx} + c